 A-4.3 Estimation

-Inject 2 µ1 of the calibration (A-4.1) and the sample (A-4.2.1 or A-4.2.2) solutions in a proper sequence.
-Proceed with the next injection only 2-3 min after the emergence of the phenthoate peak.
+Inject 2 µl of the calibration (A-4.1) and the sample (A-4.2.1 or A-4.2.2) solutions in a proper sequence.
+Proceed with the next injection only 2 min to 3 min after the emergence of the phenthoate peak.
 From the injections of the calibration solution, calculate the response factor, RF.

 A-5 CALCULATION